Evaluating the Usefulness of Paratransgenesis for Malaria Control: Analysis

 Since these baits are deployed in the vicinity of humans, there will be constraints on the number of deployed baits due to spatial and ethical reasons.
 Let $C_{i}$ be the maximum number of baits that can be deployed around individuals in class $i$.
 If $\sum_{i}C_{i} \leq Nx$, then the question of allocating baits does not arise, as all (or a fraction) of the available baits will be deployed.
 If $\sum_{i}C_{i} > Nx$ then we need to find an efficient distribution scheme which minimizes the reproductive number.
 The reproductive number for targeted baits can be obtained from (\ref{eqn:R_0_hetero}).

 We formulate an optimization problem for calculating a distribution scheme which minimizes the reproductive number.

-\begin{thm}{3.3} The following strategy achieves maximum: Sort the classes starting from lowest attractiveness factor to the highest, i.e., $k^{(1)} < k^{(2)} < \dots < k^{(T)}$ and let $B_{i}$ and $C_{i}$ be the number of baits and the constraint for the ordered class $i$.
+Allocating highest number of baits to the most attractive class subject to the constraints seems a natural strategy.
+Below we show mathematically that such a strategy is also globally optimal. \begin{thm} The following strategy achieves maximum: Sort the classes starting from lowest attractiveness factor to the highest, i.e., $k^{(1)} < k^{(2)} < \dots < k^{(T)}$ and let $B_{i}$ and $C_{i}$ be the number of baits and the constraint for the ordered class $i$.
 First allocate $C_{T}$ baits to class $T$ then $C_{T-1}$ baits to class $T-1$ and so on till the available baits are exhausted.
-The solution is found to be a unique global maximizer. \end{thm} Proof can be found in the Appendix.
+The solution is found to be a unique global maximizer. \end{thm} \begin{proof}: It can be shown that the objective function $R_0$ is strictly decreasing with $y$.
+Thus, maximizing $y$ or $Ny$ will minimize $R_0$.
+Dividing $B_{i}$ by $B = Nx$ and rewriting: